abw/badger-scaffold-js/README.md

 ## Creating Your Own Scaffolding

-The `-t` / `--template` option can be specified as an absolute or relative path to point to your own scaffolding directory.
+The `-t` / `--template` option can be specified as an absolute or relative path to point to your own scaffold directory.

 ```bash
 ## absolute path